 LXQt is the Qt variant (the graphic rendering engine of KDE) of LXDE (which works with Gtk, another graphics rendering engine).
 You will therefore find certain similarities between these two environments.

-Its lightness does not prevent it from having a centralized configuration tool allowing you to access the settings of the main system functions: direction the main menu > Preferences > LXQt Settings> LXQt configuration center.
+Its lightness does not prevent it from having a centralized configuration tool allowing you to access the settings of the main system functions: Menu > Preferences > LXQt Settings> LXQt configuration center.